stakwork/sphinx-relay/docs/myNode_deployment.md

 # To update Sphinx-Relay

 > This probably is not the most efficient way to update.
-But it works so we got that going which is nice.
+But it works, so we got that going, which is nice.
 Feel free to optimize the process and contribute. :)

 Login as `admin` and stop the program.
 ```sh